 At Applied Development, our mission is about giving back.
 We champion the rights of people of all abilities to share their brilliance.
 Founders Kimberly Citizen and Biffrey Braxton want the company to design better tomorrows for clients and employees alike and created a unique corporate culture as part of that.
 Like our mission, our corporate culture emphasizes giving back to the community.
 Ahead of Thanksgiving and Giving Tuesday, two days dedicated to appreciation and giving, we wanted to highlight how Applied Development gives back to the community.

 As a veteran, Kimberly explained in a LinkedIn article why this initiative is so important.
-We’ve also been able to support the Wounded Warrior Project, a charity and veterans support organization dedicated to helping wounded veterans.
+We have also been able to support the Wounded Warrior Project, a charity and veterans support organization dedicated to helping wounded veterans.

 We give back to the community by empowering people.

 We also believe in mentoring the next generation of leaders and business owners.
-Through the Hire1Youth program, we’ve brought high school students to our company as paid interns.
+Through the Hire1Youth program, we have brought high school students to our company as paid interns.

 Baltimore City youth learn what it means to work at an office and how they can succeed in business in the future.
 Kimberly also makes time to mentor other female founders and business owners.
 Through the Goldman Sachs 10,000 Small Business Program, she has also been able to provide mentoring and speak to other business owners about her success.